-Issues and questions related to the NSF FastLane system should be directed to the FastLane User Support desk at (800) 673-6188.
+Issues and questions related to the NSF FastLane system should be directed to the FastLane User Support desk at (800) 673-6188 or (800) 673-6188 FREE.

 You can also send an e-mail message to fastlane@nsf.gov.

-For information on the availability of the NSF FastLane system, phone (800) 437-7408 for a recorded message.
-For Grants.gov user support, contact the Grants.gov Contact Center by phone at (800) 518-4726 or by email at support@grants.gov.
+For information on the availability of the NSF FastLane system, phone (800) 437-7408 or (800) 437-7408 FREE for a recorded message.

+For Grants.gov user support, contact the Grants.gov Contact Center by phone at (800) 518-4726 or (800) 518-4726 FREE or by email at support@grants.gov.

 If FastLane or Grants.gov is unable to resolve the submission problem and you cannot submit your proposal by the deadline, please make sure to get documentation that you tried to contact these support centers before your deadline.
 For NSF to consider a deadline extension you must provide NSF with supporting documentation from FastLane or Grants.gov that there was a problem at the time of submission that could not be resolved in time.
 A possible slowdown of these systems due to volume is not a valid reason for an extension.
 Pls are strongly encouraged to submit their CRII proposals well in advance of the deadline to allow time to correct any problems that may occur in the submission process.